 In this case, you need to use free services such No-IP or DynDNS.

 Here is the point of the technology: you register and get a special program, which runs on your local network.
-The program tracks your external address constantly and then informs it to the No-IP service.
-No-IP service generates domain name for you, like mychat1.no-ip.biz.
-You type this name in the MyChat Client to connect the MyChat Server via the Internet.
+The program tracks your external address constantly and then informs it of the No-IP service.
+No-IP service generates a domain name for you, like mychat1.no-ip.biz.
+You type this name in the MyChat Client to connect to the MyChat Server via the Internet.

 With this technology, you won’t depend on your external IP address changes, because a special domain name will point to the address, which is correct and actual at the moment.

 5. How to connect MyChat for Android to my server?